-- At USI, intimidating or bullying others (including by electronic media [cyber-bullying]) are considered as 'serious' breaches of the Behaviour Policy, and a range of strategies and/or sanctions may be applied, determined in accordance with the Behaviour Policy and through consideration of the nature of the bullying on a case-by-case basis.
-The Principal will be informed, and may be consulted regarding appropriate sanctions, which may include: - Writing a letter of apology - Removal from the group (in class); - Withdrawal of break and lunchtime privileges; - Withdrawal of other privileges (e.g. for cyberbullying, iPad use is suspended); - Withholding participation in any School trip or sports events that are not an essential part of the curriculum; - Individual Action Plan or a Weekly Report Card monitored by the Form Tutor/Class Teacher or by the Head of Primary/Secondary; - Warning of exclusion in the event of further misbehaviour; - Exclusion from lessons or from school.
-Exclusions include: - Internal Suspension (between 1 and 3 days, depending on severity);

-- External Suspension (between 1 and 3 days, depending on severity).
-Students and parents must meet with the Head of Primary/Secondary on the day of return, prior to the student being permitted back in class; - Indefinite Suspension is an exclusion from school for an unspecified period.
-This is usually used to enable further investigations into serious incidents to take place; - Permanent Exclusion (expulsion) is the ultimate sanction.
+- At OIS, intimidating or bullying others (including by electronic media [cyber-bullying]) are considered as 'serious' breaches of the Behaviour Policy, and a range of strategies and/or sanctions may be applied, determined in accordance with the Behaviour Policy and through consideration of the nature of the bullying on a case-by-case basis.
+The Principal will be informed, and may be consulted regarding appropriate sanctions, which may include: - Writing a letter of apology - Parents informed and asked to meet with the relevant staff member - Removal from the group (in class); - Withdrawal of break and lunchtime privileges; - Withdrawal of other privileges (e.g. for cyber bullying, iPad use is suspended); - Withholding participation in any School trip, sports event or any other events that are not an essential part of the curriculum; - Individual Action Plan or a Weekly Report Card monitored by the Form Tutor/Class Teacher or by the Head of Primary/Secondary; - Warning of exclusion in the event of further misbehavior; - Exclusion from lessons or from school.
+Exclusions include: - Internal Suspension (between 1 and 3 days, depending on severity); - External Suspension (between 1 and 3 days, depending on severity).
+Student and parents must meet with the Executive Principal on the day of return, prior to the student being permitted back in class; - Indefinite Suspension is an exclusion from school for an unspecified period.
+This is usually used to enable further investigations into serious incidents to take place;

-• As per the DoA suspension or exclusion must follow the DoA and the Regional Head of Schools must be consulted and if necessary, provide approval.

-- The Head of Primary/Secondary will contact the parents/guardian, by telephone or e-mail, to inform them of the situation and will arrange a meeting with the student, the parents, and the Form Tutor/Class Teacher (and with the SENCO/Child Protection Officer if necessary). - The appropriate sanction will be explained at the meeting and subsequently implemented. - Some offences, where it is the duty of the school to report incidents, may lead to police/ regulatory authorities' involvement in order to safeguard the school community. - The school may also offer support to the student in terms of outside counselling.
+- Permanent Exclusion (expulsion) is the ultimate sanction. - As per the DoA suspension or exclusion must follow the DoA and the Regional Head of Schools must be consulted and if necessary provide approval - The Head of Primary/Secondary will contact the parents/guardian, by telephone or e-mail, to inform them of the situation and will arrange a meeting with the student, the parents, and the Form Tutor/Class Teacher (and with the SENCO/Child Protection Officer if necessary). - The appropriate sanction will be explained at the meeting and subsequently implemented. - Some offences, where it is the duty of the school to report incidents, may lead to police/ regulatory authorities' involvement in order to safeguard the school community. - · The school may also offer support to the student in terms of counseling.